Nadeau-Innovations/site/content/post/tesla-bot/index.md

 [^phd]: Nadeau, Nicholas A. Towards the development of safe, collaborative robotic freehand ultrasound.
 Diss. École de technologie supérieure, 2019.
 {{% /callout %}}

-Now let's talk about the mass of the robot; a goal of 73kg is quite heavy.
+Now let's talk about safety, quasi-static contact, and transient contact.

+{{% callout note %}}
+**Quasi-static Contact**

+Contact between an operator and part of a robot system, where the operator body part can be clamped between a moving part of a robot system and another fixed or moving part of the robot cell.
+{{% /callout%}}

+{{% callout note %}}
+**Transient Contact**

+Contact between an operator and part of a robot system, where the operator body part is not clamped and can recoil or retract from the moving part of the robot system.
+{{% /callout%}}

-Per ISO/TS 15066:2016, which specifies safety requirements for collaborative industrial robot systems, the maximum permissible quasi-static contact force for human-robot contact is 220N against the thighs, knees, and lower legs.
+Per ISO/TS 15066:2016, which specifies safety requirements for collaborative industrial robot systems, the maximum permissible quasi-static contact force (e.g., clamping scenario) for human-robot contact is 220N against the thighs, knees, and lower legs.
+The target mass of the robot is 73kg, which is quite heavy.
+This has a weight (i.e., force) of about 716N, well over the quasi-static limits if the robot is ever fully clamping a person.

+Transient contact (e.g., faceplant collision) has a limit of twice the maximum allowed quasi-static contact force.
 As the exact mass distribution of the robot is proprietary information, we can conservatively estimate the robot's moving mass as the total mass of the robot, {{< math >}}$m_R${{< /math >}}, in a worst-case full faceplant event.
 The contact event is simplified as a two-body system, the effective mass of a given human body region, {{< math >}}$m_H${{< /math >}}, For the thighs, knees, and the lower legs region, the effective human mass is 75 kg.
 The reduced mass of the two-body system, {{< math >}}$\mu${{< /math >}}, may now be calculated as: